-During the second step we narrowed the selection down, by filtering the results on these messages, where there was an explicit reference to the need for high speed internet.
-In this step, we gain an insight into whether or not internet access was a dominant issue or not.
-And, of course we gained insight into the development of the level of the debate, and some of the arguments that these actors use.
+During the second step, we narrowed the selection down by filtering the messages for explicit references to the need for high-speed Internet.
+In this step, we gained an insight into whether or not Internet access was a dominant issue.
+We also gained insight into the development of the level of the debate, and some of the arguments used.

-An example of one of the used queries in step 2: (mantelzorg OR thuiszorg OR buurtzorg OR "persoongebonden budget" OR wijkverpleging OR ehealth OR "slimme zorg" OR "zorg op afstand" OR plattelandsarts OR "langer thuis wonen" OR verzorgingstehuis OR bejaardenhuis) (breedband OR ADSL OR VDSL OR "fiber to the home" OR glasvezel* OR streamen OR internet OR digitaal OR online OR digitale OR 4g)

-During this step, a selection was also made of illustrative discussions.
-In the third step we zoomed in on a geographical level: we looked at the particular regions in the Netherlands, who are dealing with rural depopulation.
-And in the fourth step we focused on the specific region of Hoogeland.
+In the third step, we zoomed in on a geographical level: we looked at the particular regions in the Netherlands that are dealing with rural depopulation.
+In the fourth step, we focused on the specific region of Hoogeland.

-3.2 Qualitative data selection and analysis The data selection of the qualitative part of this research consists of an average of ten semi-structured face-to-face interviews with residents and companies per municipality, resulting in 110 interviews in total.
+3.2 Qualitative data selection and analysis The data selection of the qualitative part of this research consists of an average of ten semi-structured, face-to-face interviews with residents and companies in each municipality, resulting in 110 interviews in total.
 In order to select conversation partners, available stakeholder analyses of the nine municipalities and organisations were used.
-Subsequently each interview was repeatedly analysed, and two of the most relevant fragments of each conversation were selected for transcription (maximum of ten lines per fragment) and analysed via a discourse analysis.
+Each interview was repeatedly analysed, and two of the most relevant fragments of each conversation were selected for transcription and analysed via a discourse analysis.

-One of the starting points of the discursive analysis is that natural material is used, which is not affected by the researcher; in this case transcribed interview material.
+One of the starting points of the discursive analysis is that natural material is used, and it is not affected by the researcher – in this case, transcribed interview material.
 This material is then analysed without an underlying hypothesis, by searching for recurring linguistic actions or patterns as objectively as possible.
 For this, the three basic assumptions for discourse analysis were used (Bouwman, Te Molder et al. 2009):

 1. Look at the uptake of what is being said by the conversation partners: the understanding displayed by co-participants in subsequent turns will provide guidance for the researcher.

 2. If this response is missing, possible alternatives for the statement will be considered.
-In this way it can be determined what is being undermined or refuted with the chosen construction (rhetoric).
+In this way, what is being undermined or refuted with the chosen construction can be determined (rhetoric).

-3. Variations in certain statements or constructions will also be considered, and whether different objectives are being achieved – by different actors – with these alternatives.
+3. Variations in certain statements or constructions will also be considered, and whether different objectives are being achieved – by different participants – with these alternatives.

 During the analysis, fragments were examined carefully and repeatedly to identify specific and typical patterns.
-We speak of patterns in discourse analysis when the analysis indicates respondents repeatedly use the same type of argument (Aarts & Te Molder, 1998).
+We speak of patterns in discourse analysis when the analysis indicates that respondents repeatedly use the same type of argument (Aarts & Te Molder, 1998).

 4. Results The results of the online and discursive analyses will first be described separately.
-In section 5 they will be combined and integrated in a conclusion aiming at sketching an adequate communication strategy for local governments.
+In section 5, they will be combined and integrated in a conclusion aiming at developing an adequate communication strategy for local governments.

 4.1 Results of the online analysis